Beyond-visual-range missile

-Mitsubishi AAM-4 was the first BVR missile to utilize an AESA based active radar homing.
+Mitsubishi AAM-4 was the first BVR missile to utilize an AESA radar.

-A beyond-visual-range missile (BVR missile) or beyond-visual-range air-to-air missile (BVRAAM) is an air-to-air missile that is capable of engaging at ranges around 40 km or beyond.
-This range has been achieved using dual pulse rocket motors or booster rocket motor and ramjet sustainer motor.
+A beyond-visual-range missile (BVR missile) or beyond-visual-range air-to-air missile (BVRAAM) is an air-to-air missile with a weapon engagement zone (WEZ) that exceeds the visual field of the pilot.
 Medium-range, long-range, and very-long-range air-to-air missiles fall under the category of beyond-visual-range missiles.
-Older BVR missiles generally used the semi-active radar homing, and modern BVR missiles use the active radar homing guidance.
+When being operated in BVR capacity, the pilot must rely on the aircraft's radar systems to detect, identify, acquire, and track the target, since the pilot cannot resolve the target visually.
+BVR range typically begins at around 40 km and beyond.

-In addition to the range capability, the missile must also be capable of tracking its target at this range or of acquiring the target in flight.
-Systems in which a mid-course correction is transmitted to the missile have been used.
+BVR missiles are capable of reaching their targets using dual pulse rocket motors or a booster rocket motor and ramjet sustainer motor.
+In addition to the range capability, the missile must also be capable of tracking its target at this range or acquiring the target in flight.
+Older BVR missiles generally used semi-active radar homing, while modern BVR missiles use active radar homing guidance.
+Systems in which a mid-course correction is transmitted to the missile have also been used.